Testicle: External appearance

 In seasonal breeders, the weight of the testes often increases during the breeding season.
 The testicles of a dromedary camel are 7–10 cm long, 4.5 cm deep and 5 cm in width.
 The right testicle is often smaller than the left.

 In sharks, the testicle on the right side is usually larger.
 In many bird and mammal species, the left may be larger.
+Fish usually have two testes of a similar size.
 The primitive jawless fish have only a single testis, located in the midline of the body, although this forms from the fusion of paired structures in the embryo.

 Location

 Internal

 The basal condition for mammals is to have internal testes.
-The testes of monotremes, xenarthrans, and elephants remain within the abdomen.
-There are also some marsupials with external testes and Boreoeutherian mammals with internal testes, such as the rhinoceros.
+The testes of monotremes, xenarthrans, and afrotherians remain within the abdomen (testicondy).
+There are also some marsupials with external testes and boreoeutherian mammals with internal testes, such as the rhinoceros.
 Cetaceans such as whales and dolphins also have internal testes.
-As external testes would increase drag in the water they have internal testes which are kept cool by special circulatory systems that cool the arterial blood going to the testes by placing the arteries near veins bringing cooled venous blood from the skin.
+As external testes would increase drag in the water, they have internal testes, which are kept cool by special circulatory systems that cool the arterial blood going to the testes by placing the arteries near veins bringing cooled venous blood from the skin.
 In odobenids and phocids, the location of the testes is para-abdominal, though otariids have scrotal testes.